WOMXN FOUNDED. WOMXN RUN.

 Laura (Ngāti Kahu Ki Whangaroa) identifies as takātapui - Māori and queer - and works in education familarising young people with Tikanga Māori and te reo Māori.
 The kaupapa or main idea behind our brand can be summarised as follows:

 We hope to create quality apparel which helps continue important and needed conversations.
 We hope these conversations form the basis of action which works to dismantle systems of oppression with the end goal of bringing our ancestors dreams to fruition.
-We work to realize the dreams of our ancestors through our interactions, where we put our time and money and how we use words and images.
+We work to realise the dreams of our ancestors through our interactions, where we put our time and money and how we use words and images.

 Why Choose Us?